-Another cool aspect of The Home Depot’s return policy is they can often find your order in their system using the credit card or debit card you used to make the purchase.
-So always try!
+In the past, if you didn’t have your receipt the return desk would try to find your order in their system using the credit card or debit card you used to make the purchase.

-I received a comment from someone who was told they could not return an item without a receipt because it was valued at over $50.
+My investigation into this started when I received a comment from a shopper who was told they could not return an item without a receipt because it was valued at over $50.

 What If I Have Receipt But Lost the Box?